Performing Arts Faculty

 Billie Jo Joy

 Billie Jo Joy is an accomplished dancer, choreographer, actor, writer, director, producer, yogi, and teacher.
 Her credits include Dust to Dust (2006); Venus De Mini Van, Mothers in the Breakdown Lane (2002) which became the off–broadway play Eve–olution (2004); two highly acclaimed productions of The Vagina Monologues (2000, 2004); Small White Woman Impersonating Martin Luther King, (1999).
 She toured internationally, with Paula Josa–Jones Performance Works, when the company received two NEA grants.
 She is a certified teacher of Action Theater, and has studied extensively with the Roy Hart Voice Theater in France.
 She is a member of the Screen Actor's Guild: The Deer Hunter (1978), Spiderman 2 ((2005), Black Mass (2014), Spotlight (2014).
 Currently, she performs with the East Coast Action Theater Ensemble, works in film, is developing a new original work, and is in her third year of clowning with Nose to Nose.
-She is Co-Founder of Art & Soul Studio (2001) in Cambridge, MA where she teaches weekly public classes.
+She is Co-Founder of Art & Soul Studio (2001) in Cambridge, MA where she teaches weekly public classes in yoga and improvisation.

 Billie Jo Joy is a movement specialist, having studied many forms including modern dance, ballroom, ballet, jazz, tap, butoh, trapeze, Skinner Releasing Technique, Continuum, Authentic Movement, Body-Mind Centering, Anatomy, improvisation, and Contact Improvisation for over 30 years.
 She is a master yoga teacher studying and teaching the Iyengar Method for over 20 years.
 In 2005, she co-produced and directed the 3-day Boston visit of BKS Iyengar for his Light on Life tour, which included an evening tribute at the sold out Emerson Majestic Theater.
 She is also Kripalu certified (200 hours), and Yoga for Energy Flow Certified (500 hours).